What is Canary Deployment? When and How To Use It

 A/B testing

-A/B testing, though new in its widespread adoption, is a 100 years old method, which basically is a way to compare two versions of something to find out which one performs better.
-In software teams utilizing canary deployment, we naturally serve two different versions of the software as we introduce the new or updated feature.
-This gives us an opportunity to review users’ reactions to the update and know if it is working better.
-Generally, A/B testing is done for a specific period of time with a control and variation group to find out which version to choose as per the data collected.
-Canary releases are a great way to incorporate A/B testing in your releases and get the most out of them.
+A/B testing, though new in its widespread adoption, is a 100-year-old method, which basically is a way to compare two versions of something to find out which one performs better.
+In software teams utilising canary deployment, we naturally serve two different versions of the software to users as we introduce the new or updated feature.
+This gives us an opportunity to review users’ reactions to the update and know if it’s working better.
+Generally speaking, A/B testing is done for a specific period of time with a control and variation group to find out which version to choose as per the data collected.
+Canary releases are a great way to incorporate A/B testing into your releases and get the most out of them.

 How to use a canary deployment

-Without delving deep into the technical details, canary releases can be mainly done in two ways.
-Below we discuss both the ways to enable canary deployment first from the infrastructure level and the second from the code level.
+Without delving too deep into the technical details, canary releases can mainly be done in two ways.
+Below, we discuss both ways to enable canary deployment—first from the infrastructure level and second from the code level.

 Canary deployments from the infrastructure level